Jimmy Yang: Return to TNA (2011)

 On June 27, 2011, Yang made a one night return to TNA at the tapings of the June 30 edition of Impact Wrestling, working in his old Flying Elvis gimmick and losing to Low Ki in a three–way first round match of a tournament for a TNA contract, which also included Matt Bentley.

 Third return to WWE (2021)

 Yun returned to the WWE as a backstage producer on October 25, 2021 during the live Raw broadcast.
 On December 28, Yun announced that WWE released him from his producer role.

 Personal life

 Yun has a brother named Johnathan, who is a professional breakdancer.
-He also has a daughter named Jazmine.
-He owns a professional wrestling school called Pro Training, LLC. located in Cincinnati, Ohio.
+He also has a daughter named Jazmine, who is also a professional wrestler.
+He owned a professional wrestling school called Pro Training, LLC. located in Cincinnati, Ohio.
 In late October 2010, Yun started a pest control business called "Jimmy's Pest Control" in the Cincinnati area.
-He currently owns party bus businesses called "Redneck Party Bus" and "Princess Party Bus".
+He owned party bus businesses called "Redneck Party Bus" and "Princess Party Bus".